 THE NEED FOR HEALING

-These offenses affected all my relationships and how I saw myself for over 40 years until I found the transformational power of specific focused prayer outlined in this website.
-I was the perfect candidate for testing what worked and did not work for healing unresolved childhood issues permanently.
-Specific focused prayer restore hope, love, joy, peace, patience, kindness, gentleness, trust, and self-control.
-I went to several psychologists and read many self-help books, which only revealed the degree of my dysfunction.
+These offenses affected all my relationships and how I saw myself for over 40 years until I found the transformational power of specific, focused prayer outlined in this website.
+For example, I was the perfect candidate for testing what worked and did not work for healing unresolved childhood issues permanently.
+And, specifically focused prayer was far more restorative than all the psychologists I saw and self-help books I read, which only revealed the degree of my dysfunction.
 Even though I went to church and had faith in God, I could not relate to people in a loving way.
 I kept reacting out of my wounded heart from offenses, unhealthy beliefs, and painful memories from my past.
 This is also true for all of us, including our parents, and it is why Christians appear hypocritical.

-I have learned that our unconscious mind can be focused on destructive images that are stored in our memories without our ever knowing it.
-Therefore, unconscious painful memories have the same damaging effect to our physical bodies as conscious negative thoughts and images.
-As a result, the source of our problems is unconscious at least 90% of the time, making it impossible to consciously address the cause of our physical, emotional, and spiritual issues, which is why permanent healing happens through prayer and asking God to reveal and remove these subconscious destructive images can we experience complete healing.
+Our unconscious mind can be focused on negative images that are stored in our memories without our ever knowing it.
+Therefore, painful subconscious memories have the same damaging effect on our physical bodies as conscious negative thoughts and images.
+As a result, the source of our problems is unconscious at least 90% of the time.
+This fact makes it impossible to consciously address the cause of our physical, emotional, and spiritual issues.
+Only through prayer and asking God to reveal and remove these subconscious destructive images can we experience complete healing.

-Though you may not have been abused as I have, please understand that we all have damaged emotions and soul/heart wounds from offenses that are stored in our subconscious mind throughout our life-time.
-These offenses are generated by bad memories that continue to control our choices.
-All offenses occur when we store in our hearts the real or perceived unloving acts and words, of friends, family, teachers, co-workers, bosses, neighbors, church family, etc., even God.
+Though you may not have experienced the abuse as I have, please understand, we all have damaged emotions and soul/heart wounds.
+The damage comes from offenses that are stored in our subconscious mind throughout our lifetime.
+Consequently, these suppressed offenses continue to control our choices.
+All offenses occur when we store in our hearts the real or perceived unloving acts and words, of friends, family, teachers, co-workers, bosses, neighbors, church family, etc., and even God.
 We can also create offenses in our hearts from our own sin, negative words, and thoughts from our unhealthy beliefs.
 These offenses create physiological stress that weakens our bodies, which then leads to illnesses.
 Additionally, all offenses create unhealthy beliefs that keep us from purely loving others.

-For example, your parents didn’t get you something you really wanted, so you feel they don’t love you,” and you believe “I’m not worthy of being loved.”
+For example, your parents didn’t do something you wanted, so you feel they don’t love you, and you believe you are not worthy to be loved.
 Both are lies, and an offense has begun.
 You may vow, “If I don’t ask for anything or expect it, then I won’t be hurt again.”
-As an adult, you may have forgotten about the original offense but the wrong thoughts and unhealthy beliefs still remain and they need to be healed for you to have a complete healing.
-Therefore, consider the physical and psychological symptoms you have and how they may be related to bad memories and offenses stored in your subconscious.
+As an adult, you may have forgotten about the original offense, but the wrong thoughts and unhealthy beliefs still remain.
+Therefore, complete healing requires removing these hidden offenses and the related unhealthy beliefs.
+Also, consider the fact that physical and psychological symptoms are often related to bad memories and offenses stored in your subconscious minds.

 Drs.
 Loyd and Johnson explained in their book (The Healing Codes, pgs.
 125-126) about how trauma memories and associated unhealthy beliefs affect our lives.
 They suggested that sometimes, the unconscious doesn’t always interpret events the same way our conscious mind does.
-So, a picture you remember may not seem, to your adult self, to be a big deal even though it was a very big deal at age 5.
+So, a picture you remember may not seem, to your adult self, to be a big deal even though it was a huge deal at age five.
 For example, one client felt like her entire life had been negatively affected by her relationship with her mother.
-The main picture she kept remembering was at 5 years old when her mother gave her sister a popsicle but would not give her one.
+The main picture she kept remembering was at five years old when her mother gave her sister a popsicle but would not give her one.
 Her mother even said, ‘Your sister has already had lunch.
-When you have lunch you can have a popsicle too.’
-It doesn’t seem to make sense in terms of rational adult thinking that her problems could stem from this event—but they did!
+When you have lunch, you can have a popsicle too.’
+It doesn’t seem to make sense in our rational adult thinking that her problems could stem from this event—but they did!

-At 5 she had interpreted her mother’s actions as meaning that her mother did not love her as much as her sister…and if that was true it must mean something was wrong with her…and if that was true then others would probably not love her either.
+At five year old she had interpreted her mother’s actions as meaning that her mother did not love her as much as her sister…and if that were true, it must mean something was wrong with her, and if that were true, then others would probably not love her either.
 When she healed the popsicle memory picture, her career (her troubling issue/problem) took off like a rocket.

-Dr. Leaf discovered in her research that what we consciously think and what we say and do comes from the information and memory images in the unconscious mind that have been accumulating since our birth.
+Dr. Leaf discovered in her research that what we consciously think and what we say and do comes from the information and memory images in the unconscious mind that has been accumulating since our birth.
 These memories form the perceptual base through which we see life and react to stressful situations.
-Therefore, I believe that when all our wrong perceptions are lined up with biblical truth that we will be totally healed.
-This healing process is an ongoing life-long process of resolving negative memories, past and present offenses, and the resulting unhealthy beliefs, emotions, curses, and vows from our hearts as we work through the prayer focuses described in this guide.
+Therefore, all our wrong perceptions need to be lined up with the biblical truth.
+This healing process is an ongoing life-long process of resolving negative memories, past and present offenses, and the resulting unhealthy beliefs, emotions, curses, and vows from our hearts as we work through the twelve prayer focuses described in this guide.

-For example, I often found myself getting angry with the kindest person ever, who had never said anything mean or unkind to me, so why would I get angry with her?
-This went on for several years until finally I went to God in prayer and asked Him to show me why I would get angry with her when I had absolutely no reason to be angry.
-I waited for a while for God to speak to my mind.
+For example, I often found myself getting angry with the kindest person ever, who had never said anything mean or unkind to me, so why would I get irate with her?
+This anger went on for several years until finally I went to God in prayer and asked Him to show me why I would get infuriated with her when I had absolutely no reason to be angry.
+I waited for God to speak to my mind.
 He dropped the word “irresponsibility” in my mind.
 I asked Him to show me why I would be angry about this.
-I waited for a little while then God brought up the repressed trauma memory of my father’s irresponsibility that I had taken offense to, and I didn’t even know it.
+I waited again, and then God brought up the repressed trauma memory of my father’s irresponsibility that I had taken offense to, and I didn’t even know it.
 My friend had triggered the unseen hurt and anger.
-I went through the forgiveness process for each of the trauma memories that God brought up from my unconscious, and I released them by verbally losing and putting off the offenses from my heart along with all the negative energies of the trauma memories from every cell where they had been stored.
+I went through the forgiveness process for each of the trauma memories that God brought up from my subconscious.
+I was healed by verbally losing and putting off the offenses stored in my heart along with all the negative energies tied to the trauma memories.
 I also sought forgiveness from God for my anger.
 When I completed this process, I was no longer angry with that person.
 I explain this process throughout the rest of this website.

-God often reveals unconscious issues through dreams.
+God often reveals repressed issues through dreams.
 Many times, I dreamed of things that were in my unconscious mind or about things God wanted to heal.
 Furthermore, Karen Mains, author of The Key to a Loving Heart, believes that we should pay careful attention to our dreams, negative emotions, and speech because they reveal unconscious heart issues.
 She suggested keeping a notebook by our beds to record our dreams.
-The main point of her book is that forgiveness is the key that unlocks a loving heart.
 Kati Sousa also taught about the importance of dreams on her “Healing Soul Wounds” CD in which she believes that our dreams also show us our next healing issue.
 She also suggested asking God to “shine His glory light” into our souls to reveal our soul wounds, which we all have.
 Subsequently, she suggests that we know we are healed when we have peace and contentment when we think of the offense.

-As you continue to read the pages of this website, I encourage you to seek God and invite Him to reveal issues in your life to be healed.
+As you continue to read the pages of this website, I encourage you to seek God and invite Him to reveal issues in your life that need healing.
 One thing to note, as my toxic memories, beliefs, and emotions were healed, I had physical detox reactions of feeling tired and sick.
-There are many ways to overcome this detoxing effect, such as drinking a lot of water and detox teas, exercising, as well as taking epson salt detox baths for one hour (2C Epson Salt and 1 C Baking Soda).
+There are many ways to overcome this detoxing effect, such as drinking a lot of water and detox teas, exercising, as well as taking Epson salt detox baths for one hour (2C Epson Salt and 1 C Baking Soda).
 You can find more ideas about detoxing by doing an internet search.

 DON’T GIVE UP, IT IS WORTH IT!

-I have combined three very effective prayer models together, and I pray these specific prayers for each new issue or wound that is revealed, which is usually through trials and troubles.
-In the next section, I explain how God led me to discover the power of specific prayer to heal the unresolved issues of our lives that are revealed by the troubles of life.
+I have combined three very effective prayer models, and I pray these specific prayers for each revealed issue or wound, which is usually through trials and troubles.
+I explain how God led me to discover these specific prayers that heal the unresolved issues in our lives in the next section.